 BAppSc (Orthoptics) (Hons 1) University Medal MAOB

-Sarita is our head orthoptist, and has a special interest in paediatrics and low vision services.
+Sarita has a special interest in paediatrics and low vision services.
 Graduating from Sydney University in 2005, she received first class honours and was awarded the University Medal for her comprehensive thesis on vision screening in preschool children.
 Sarita has worked at the University of Sydney in a research capacity authoring several journal articles, and as a clinical educator at the University of Sydney conducting final year orthoptic qualification examinations.
 Sarita joined our team in 2008 and brings a wealth of knowledge in both paediatric and adult eye health care to our practice.
-Sarita pioneered our service provision for children with a disability under the Better Start initiative, and has established a wonderful rapport with both our young and adult patients.
-She is dedicated to providing an informative and supportive approach to patient care.
+She is dedicated to providing an informative and supportive approach to patient care and works to establish a wonderful rapport with both our young and adult patients .
 Sarita is an active member of Orthoptics Australia, is registered with the Australian Orthoptic Board, and holds a certificate of currency for maintaining up to date clinical knowledge.

 DipAppSc (Orthoptics) (With Distinction) MAOB